apple/swift-certificates/README.md

 ## Supported Swift Versions

-This library was introduced with support for Swift 5.7 or later.
 This library will support the latest stable Swift version and the two versions prior.

 ## Getting Started